| | |||||||||||

 KIDS in 5E & 1 CRAZY YEAR Back

-To Top “Writers aim their words deep into the reader’s heart like arrows.”
+“Writers aim their words deep into the reader’s heart like arrows.”
 Family, school,

 and life in general are seen through the writings of four fifth graders